luvsansharav/loya-altangerel-resume/README.md

 ## EDUCATION

-- **Master of Science in Computer Science – 2018** Maharishi University of Management, IA, USA
+- **Master of Science in Computer Science** Maharishi University of Management, IA, USA

-- **Bachelor of Computer Science in Software Engineering – 2011** Mongolian University of Science and Technology, Ulaanbaatar, Mongolia
+- **Bachelor of Computer Science in Software Engineering** Mongolian University of Science and Technology, UB, Mongolia